Multi-Cloud

 Google Cloud Platform (GCP)

-WalkMe also supports deployment on Google Cloud Platform, though with certain limitations.
+WalkMe supports deployment on Google Cloud Platform, with certain functional limitations.

 Available configurations: